 Yes.
 In the course of this certificate program, you will learn about the English language, ESL curriculum development, and teaching issues related to teaching English as a Second Language.
 Depending on the electives you choose, you can also learn about the second language acquisition process, bilingualism, issues related to language and society (sociolinguistics), and intercultural communication.

-Can I take the ESL Studies Certificate courses online?
+Can I take the certificate courses online?

 Course offerings vary from semester to semester.
 To find out when specific courses are offered, please consult Course Schedules.

 Do certificate courses also count toward fulfilling degree requirements?

 Yes.
 Certificate courses can also count toward fulfilling other degree requirements at FAU, such as the required or elective courses for the undergraduate major and minor in linguistics or the graduate degree in linguistics.